Family communication when everyone talks but no one listens

 Send it to your partner

-I found a personality test for families.
+I found a conversation tool for families.
 I'd like to understand how we work together – and where we're different.
-15 min, on your phone.
+About 10 min, on your phone.

 I took a personality test and it made me think.
-You can take yours here – 15 min, and your answers are private.
+You can take yours here – about 10 min, and your answers are private.